RUSIZI-BWEGERA: AWAY FROM EVERYTHING

 They lack everything and the school building is in a very bad state: unfortunately, the area is torn apart by wars and raids by various armies and rebels, resulting in deaths, orphans and refugees.
 The chances of survival are minimal.

-Emmanuel takes Katrine to Bwegera for a visit and she is so impressed that she tells the ''group of friends'' (which will later become the Mabawa Association) who, shocked and touched, decides to support this school that requires a minimum contribution.
+Emmanuel takes Katrine to Bwegera for a visit and she is so impressed that she tells her ''group of friends'' (which will later become the Mabawa Association) who, shocked and touched, decide to support this school requiring a minimum contribution.
 The school is installed in a dilapidated structure but with excellent teachers and an incredible will to succeed despite everything.

-The school needs to be completely rebuilt and in Ticino they start looking for adequate solutions.
+The school needs to be completely rebuilt and back home in Ticino (CH) Katrine and her friends start looking for adequate solutions.

 When the search for funds to build a building worthy of the name began, to our great good fortune, a generous Ticinese donor offered to help.